-During the show, share photos of your exhibit, team and products on social media, making sure to use the appropriate hashtags.
+During the show, share photos of your exhibit, team, and products on social media, making sure to use the appropriate hashtags.
 It doesn’t hurt to tag companies who you hope to engage with.
 Showing off an eye-catching booth with a spirited team can draw new visitors to your exhibit.

 At 1.2 million square feet, the sprawling SEMA show floor plan is enough to make anyone’s head spin.
 Make sure you take a look at a map of the SEMA floor plan to familiarize yourself with the layout before the expo.
 This will allow you to plan how to make the most efficient use of your time when putting together a schedule for your SEMA experience.

 Generally, the show floor is arranged by product category, plus special showcases for featured and first-time exhibitors.

 SEMA’s online floor plan lets you explore the venue down to each individual exhibitor.
 Search by exhibitor or product category to find the type of vendors you’re looking for.
-With SEMA’s My Show Planner service, you can mark down and save vendors.
+With SEMA’s planner service, you can mark down and save vendors.
 The online floorplan will let you plan ahead, while the SEMA mobile app, the pocket guide, show directory, and printed map will help you successfully get around as the event is going on.